 Students in the 1990s were committed to creating better communities around the world and empowering the next breed of Bulldogs to continue that tradition.
 They embodied the world-class spirit of UGA, promoting diversity and inclusion year-round, worldwide and lifelong.
 UGA’s distinguished alumni from this decade include retired NFL player Terrell Davis (BSFCS ’95), Congolese ambassador Dr. Faida Mitifu (PHD ’94), sports journalist and NYT best-selling author Mark Schlabach (ABJ ’96), Pulitzer Prize winner Brad Schrade (AB ’92, MA ’95).
 Bulldogs from the ’90s continue to inspire pride among alumni, students and fans.

-Here are some important moments from UGA’s history in the 1970s:
+Here are some important moments in UGA’s history in the 1990s:

 Classic City Entertainment

 Following the creative ascent of bands like R.E.M and the B-52s in the ’80s, Athens was established as a cultural epicenter for music.
 Students flocked to venues and bars like the Flying Buffalo, Rockfish Palace, T.K.
 Harty’s Saloon, The Odyssey, Georgia Bar and Boneshakers.